 - Hostgator.com gets good ratings, and has a relatively lower regular price for equivalent service.
 They will offer you “professional” email service for an added fee, but I don’t recommend it.
 The “non-professional” email service included with hosting is fine.
 Administration screens are top-notch, very well organized.

 - Dreamhost.com comes highly recommended for reliability and support.
-Among the top-rated services, they usually have the best pricing if you want to host just one website on your account — they charge extra for more sites.
-They offer a discount for paying for multiple years of hosting at a time, which is not an introductory offer — it’s just their regular deal — unlike the others listed here.
+Among the top-rated services, they have good pricing and there are frequent sales.
+They offer a discount for paying for multiple years of hosting at a time, which is not an introductory offer — it’s just their regular deal — unlike others listed here.
 They are my current hosting provider for some sites.
 Their administration screens are not as easy to use as some, but acceptable.

 There are many decent companies out there, and the picture changes over time.
 I tend to trust the top ten lists posted by PC Magazine.
 Read reviews.

-- “Professional” email (regular email is included)
+- “Professional” email (if regular email is included)